 ‘A Short Walk in the Hindu Kush’ by Eric Newby

 Newby proves in this grandfather of the modern travelogue that all you need for a rollicking good time in a sketchy corner of the world is pluck, determination, and a hapless straight-man companion to make fun of along the way.

 Despite what cruise-ship companies might tell you, adventure is only adventure when it involves an element of risk—which also means that sometimes things can go terribly, fatally wrong.
 If you ever find yourself theorizing, “I’m sure the flames will go out long before I hit the water,” read this beautifully executed cautionary tale first.

-The original graphic novels, this series recounts the peril-filled exploits of Tintin, boy reporter, and his snarky little dog, Snowy.
-Start with The Crab with the Golden Claws: opium smugglers, plane crashes, marauding Bedouins, and a demented, alcoholic sea captain who mistakes Tintin for a giant bottle of champagne.
+The original graphic novels, this series recounts the peril-filled exploits of Tintin, boy reporter, and his snarky little dog Snowy.
+Start with The Crab with the Golden Claws: it’s got opium smugglers, plane crashes, marauding Bedouins, and a demented, alcoholic sea captain who mistakes Tintin for a giant bottle of champagne.
 What’s not to love?

 Our mission to inspire readers to get outside has never been more critical.
 In recent years, Outside Online has reported on groundbreaking research linking time in nature to improved mental and physical health, and we’ve kept you informed about the unprecedented threats to America’s public lands.
 Our rigorous coverage helps spark important debates about wellness and travel and adventure, and it provides readers an accessible gateway to new outdoor passions.
 Time outside is essential—and we can help you make the most of it.
 Making a financial contribution to Outside Online only takes a few minutes and will ensure we can continue supplying the trailblazing, informative journalism that readers like you depend on.
 We hope you’ll support us.
 Thank you.